-It is worth noting that Theorem~\ref{TH:main} can be generalized by allowing the rolling surface $\widetilde{S}$ to be different than a ball, as long as we interpret the speed of $\widetilde S$ as the length of its angular velocity vector, and we position $\widetilde{S}$ so that $v\in T_pS$ is a fixed principal direction $\widetilde{e}_i$ of $\widetilde S$.
-Then a minor modification of our proof yields that $\widetilde S$ rolls isotropically from $p$ if and only if either $p$ is umbilic or the mean curvature of $S$ equals $\widetilde{\kappa}_i$, where $\widetilde{\kappa}_i$ is the principal curvature corresponding to $\widetilde{e}_i$.
-This more general statement implies that a developable surface can roll isotropically on a minimal surface, while we already know that a ball cannot.
+It is worth noting that Theorem~\ref{TH:main} can be generalized by allowing the rolling surface $\widetilde{S}$ to be different from a ball, as long as we interpret the speed of $\widetilde S$ as the length of its angular velocity vector, and we position $\widetilde{S}$ so that $v\in T_pS$ is a fixed principal direction $\widetilde{e}_i$ of $\widetilde S$.
+Then a minor modification of the proof yields that $\widetilde S$ rolls isotropically from $p$ if and only if either $p$ is umbilic or the mean curvature of $S$ equals $\widetilde{\kappa}_i$, where $\widetilde{\kappa}_i$ is the principal curvature corresponding to $\widetilde{e}_i$.
+This more general statement implies that a developable surface can roll isotropically on a nonplanar minimal surface, while we already know that a ball cannot.

 We conclude this introduction with some remarks on the literature.
 The problem of rolling two surfaces, or more generally two submanifolds, one on the other has a rich history.
 First considered by Chaplygin in 1897~\cite{chaplygin1897}, it was later studied by Nomizu~\cite{nomizu1978}, Bryant--Hsu~\cite[section~4]{bryant1993}, Sharpe~\cite[Appendix~B]{sharpe1997}, and Agrachev--Sachkov~\cite[Chapter~24]{agrachev2004}, among others.
 Of particular interest nowadays is the intrinsic viewpoint, first presented in \cite{godoy2012}.
 For a detailed historical perspective, discussing both classical and modern results, we refer the reader to the excellent survey \cite{chitour2014}.